Banner with pictures of Godse, Savarkar removed | Law-Order

 However, before the controversy spread, the civic authorities removed the banner immediately following complaints on Thursday.

-The flex was installed by Hindu Mahasabha local leader Rajesh Pavitran, police sources said.
-After a complaint was received, the banner was removed on the order of the Commissioner of Mangaluru City Corporation.
+The banner was installed by Hindu Mahasabha local leader Rajesh Pavitran, police sources said.
+After a complaint was received, it was removed on the orders of the Commissioner of Mangaluru City Corporation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)